Jun 11, 2021

 - Knowing the signs of common heat-related illnesses

-At The Law Offices of Nathaniel F. Hansford, LLC, we are dedicated to protecting the rights of workers injured across the state of Georgia.
+At Hansford McDaniel – Workers’ Compensation Attorneys, we are dedicated to protecting the rights of workers injured across the state of Georgia.
 Whether you need help filing a workers’ comp claim, pursuing maximum benefits, or filing an appeal after a denied claim, our Atlanta workers’ compensation attorneys will fight for you.